williamjwang/Stochastic-Processes/README.md

 # Stochastic-Processes

-Python simulations of various joint random variables and Markov chains
+This repository contains various programming assignments in Python in which we were asked to simulate various joint random variables and Markov chains.